harshbafnaa/english-to-hinglish-translator/README.md

-# Hindi to Hinglish Translator
+# English to Hinglish Translator

 This is a simple web application built with Streamlit that translates English sentences to Hinglish (a mixture of Hindi and English).